 Dump the bag of pretzels in a large mixing bowl.
-Take the oil and pour over pretzels, then toss together with your hands to coat.
+Take the oil and pour over pretzels, then stir to mix or toss together with your hands to coat.

 Sprinkle the seasoning over the coated pretzels a bit at a time to avoid clumps, while you mix them together.

-Now pour the coated pretzels on your baking sheet and spread around.
-Don’t worry if a few pretzels lay on top.
+Now pour the coated pretzels on your prepared sheet pan and spread around.
+Don't worry if a few pretzels lay on top.

 Bake for 15 minutes in your preheated oven.
-Once removed from the oven cool and serve.
+Remove from oven and let cool completely before serving the pretzels.